 - Make new hires feel engaged and not isolated.

 - Focus on building a strong “employee-culture” connection.

 While the methods of onboarding might change for remote teams, the fact is that your new hires will still require the same level of guidance and assistance, as they would have, in normal, face to face onboarding programs.

 It is in times like these that creating and sustaining a positive experience for new employees becomes all the more important.

-A sound onboarding plan for remote employees is imperative since they don't have as many opportunities to physically integrate and connect with the company, its structure, processes, and environment.
+A sound onboarding plan combined with a strategy for remote employee recognition is imperative since they don't have as many opportunities to physically integrate and connect with the company, its structure, processes, and environment.
 How can you do it?

 Step 1 - Revisit your onboarding plan